- Download our Beijing Schools Guide

 Cycling in Beijing

-Cycling is a common way of getting around and is often faster than being stuck in a taxi during peak-hour traffic.
+Cycling is a common way of travelling around Beijing and is often faster than being stuck in a taxi during peak traffic.
 However, the city's air pollution is a deterrent to riding bikes, and initially navigating cycle lanes can be confusing.

 Many expats choose to own bikes, be it a pedal bicycle, electric bike or a petrol-powered scooter.
 There is a great variety and many do not require a licence, but new riders will want to invest in a good lock.
 Locking one's bike to something immovable is crucial; bicycle theft is rampant in Beijing.

 It's easy to find a bike to rent for a short trip during the day.
-Several companies operate services for renting e-bikes, linked to a phone application, which can be found and dropped off at various locations around the city.
+Several companies operate services for renting e-bikes, which can be picked up and dropped off at various locations around the city.

 Walking in Beijing